achmad-irfan/PA1-NHTSA/README.md

 <h2> NHTSA</h2>
-<p> URL Dashoboard project : <a href="https://app.powerbi.com/view?r=eyJrIjoiMjI5NDY4NGMtNjg2Zi00ZjA1LWI4Y2UtYWJjOTNhZDYxNmU0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">NHTSA</a></p>
+<p> URL Dashoboard project (Bonus) : <a href="https://app.powerbi.com/view?r=eyJrIjoiMjI5NDY4NGMtNjg2Zi00ZjA1LWI4Y2UtYWJjOTNhZDYxNmU0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9">NHTSA</a></p>
 <h3> 1.
 Background Project :</h3>
 <p style="margin-left: 20px;text-align:justify"> NHTSA is one such department government in the United States focused on reducing the number traffic accident on the highway.
 Currently NHTSA is brewing a new regulation that will be implemented next year.
 I was asked to analyze the data collected during 2021.
 This data is a complete information about accidents that occurred during 2021.</p>
 <h3>2.
 Purpose:</h3>